-Detection of alpha radiation is very specific, because alpha particles travel only a few centimeters in air but deposit all their energies along their short paths, thus the amount of energy transferred is very high.
+Detection of alpha radiation is very specific because alpha particles travel only a few centimeters in the air but deposit all their energies along their short paths.
+Thus the amount of energy transferred is very high.

-In order to describe principles of detection of alpha radiation, we have to understand the interaction of radiation with matter.
-Each type particle interacts in a different way, therefore we must describe interaction of alpha particles (radiation as a flow of these particles) separately.
+To describe the principles of detection of alpha radiation, we must understand the interaction of radiation with matter.
+Each type of particle interacts differently; therefore, we must describe the interaction of alpha particles (radiation as a flow of these particles) separately.

 Interaction of Heavy Charged Particles with Matter

-Alpha radiation consist of alpha particles at high energy/speed.
-The production of alpha particles is termed alpha decay.
+Alpha radiation consists of alpha particles at high energy/speed, and the production of alpha particles is termed alpha decay.
 Alpha particles consist of two protons and two neutrons bound together into a particle identical to a helium nucleus.
-Alpha particles are relatively large and carry a double positive charge.
-They are not very penetrating and a piece of paper can stop them.
+Alpha particles are relatively large and carry a double positive charge, and they are not very penetrating, and a piece of paper can stop them.
 In general, heavy charged particles transfer energy mostly by:

 - Ionization.
-Ionization can occur, when the charged particle have enough energy to remove an electron.
-This results in a creation of ion pairs in surrounding matter.
+Ionization can occur when the charged particle has enough energy to remove an electron, creating ion pairs in surrounding matter.

-The distance required to bring the particle to rest is referred to as its range.
+The distance required to bring the particle to rest referred to as its range.
 The range of heavy charged particles in solids amounts to only a few microns, and thus most of the energy of these particles is converted to heat very close to the point of its creation.
-In case of gases the range increases to a few centimeters in dependence of gas parameters (density, type of gas etc.) This distance is very important for detectors and significantly determines the design of all detectors.
-In the materials, the trajectory of heavy charged particles are not greatly affected, because they mostly interact with light atomic electrons.
-Other charged particles, such as the protons behave similarly with one exception – for lighter charged particles the ranges are somewhat longer.
+In the case of gases, the range increases to a few centimeters in dependence on gas parameters (density, type of gas, etc.) This distance is very important for detectors and significantly determines the design of all detectors.
+The trajectory of heavy charged particles in the materials is not greatly affected because they mostly interact with light atomic electrons.
+Other charged particles, such as the protons, behave similarly with one exception – the ranges are somewhat longer for lighter charged particles.

-A convenient variable that describes the ionization properties of surrounding medium is the stopping power.
-The classical expression that describes the specific energy loss is known as the Bethe formula.
-For alpha particles and heavier particles the stopping power of most materials is very high for heavy charged particles and these particles have very short ranges.
+A convenient variable that describes the ionization properties of the surrounding medium is the stopping power, and the classical expression describing the specific energy loss is the Bethe formula.
+For alpha particles and heavier particles, the stopping power of most materials is very high for heavy charged particles, and these particles have very short ranges.
 For example, the range of a 5 MeV alpha particle is approximately only 0,002 cm in aluminium alloy.
 An ordinary sheet of paper or living tissue can stop most alpha particles.

 Detectors of Alpha Radiation